Romney and Santorum evenly split Michigan delegates

 Republican candidates need to amass 1,114 delegates to clinch the Republican nomination for president and get the chance to challenge Barack Obama in November.

-Mr Romney - long assumed to be the front-runner and favourite for the nomination - currently leads the delegate race.
+Mr Romney - long assumed to be the front-runner and favourite for the nomination -the delegate race.

 But the mixed outcomes of recent primaries and caucuses, and the prospects for Super Tuesday, appear to indicate that the nomination fight will continue longer than expected.